 The importance of early collaboration with everyone in the supply chain cannot be stressed enough.
 Getting early feedback at every stage of the design helps you to manage and reduce product-related costs, manufacturing defects, recalls, complaints and risk.

-All of the above issues underline the need for good working practices and secure PDM.
-The level of automation, management and data security that is provided by the data management solution you choose depend on the route you take.
+All of the above issues underline the need for good working practices and secure CAD data management.
+The level of automation, management and data security that is provided by the data management solution you choose depends on the route you take.

 (This article was originally published on September 16, 2019, and updated on December 19, 2022.)